als-computing/bluesky-web/README.md

 If you already have a running instance of EPICS on a computer and use custom EPICS environment variables, then edit the other environment variables for PVWS as required.

+More information on simulated PV's that can be subscribed to by PVWS can be found [`here`](https://control-system-studio.readthedocs.io/en/latest/core/pv/doc/index.html)

 ## Run Application
 Two different scripts are provided that will start the application in docker containers.
 The first script starts the main services (frontend, python server, PV Web Socket).
 The second script will start the same services and also run a container with EPICS.

-If you already having EPICS running and accessible from the host computer, use the first script.
+If you already have EPICS running and want to access your own IOCs, use the first script.
+Otherwise the second script can be used to start a "default" EPICS environment that still works with the application.

-Note that these scripts

-`Run Application`
+<mark>Run Application (Linux Only)</mark>
 ```
 docker-compose up -d --build
 ```
 \
-`Run Application + EPICS`
+<mark>Run Application + EPICS (Mac or Linux)</mark>
 ```
 docker-compose -f docker-compose.start-epics.yml -d --build
 ```